Thank you for your interest in joining the Trisomy 18 Foundation’s Parent Connect Facebook Group at www.facebook.com/groups/ExpectingTrisomy18.

 The Foundation supports ALL parents impacted by a Trisomy 18 diagnosis — either prenatally or after birth.

 That means we (the Trisomy 18 Foundation) have no agenda to promote a set of “better” or more “moral” medical decisions that we think you “should” make before or after birth.
 All Trisomy 18-based decisions are complex, challenging and heart-breaking decisions with uncertain outcomes.
 We know that every child and every pregnancy is unique.
 We know that the same decisions and surgeries that improved one child’s life-threatening symptoms may also lead to another child’s death.
 We know that only you as a parent know the whole story of how the Trisomy 18 condition is impacting your child in close partnership with your medical providers.
 We know that only your family must live with these decisions.
 We trust your wisdom as a parent to make the best decisions you can out of love for your child and your family.
 We know that all parents make the best decisions they can to the best of their ability and understanding at the time.
-As a community, in this group we provide a space for parents to give and receive support from other parents — all of whom are coping with the challenges faced after having received a Trisomy 18 diagnosis for a much-wanted and loved child.
+As a community, in this group, we provide a space for parents to give and receive support from other parents — all of whom are coping with the challenges faced after having received a Trisomy 18 diagnosis for a much-wanted and loved child.

 We are not a Pro-life or a Pro-Choice Group.

 Please be aware that because the Trisomy 18 condition affects all families regardless of race, ethnicity, economic status or family structure, we respect and protect the diversity of the entire population of Trisomy 18-impacted families.
 We are not a Pro-Life or religious organization.
-We do not encourage or promote abortion either.
+We do not encourage or discourage abortion either.
 This Group is not the place to promote pro-life or pro-choice views.
 These views are ultimately political positions to either restrict or protect the legal rights of other citizens when pregnant to access to the whole range of medical options available to them during their pregnancies.

 Your Personal Intentions and Motivations to Join Matter!